FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 3: when you sanitize sensitive/PII in the logs, the difficulty is you may do it before write into logs, or other assistances.
 Simple steplogs configurations can convert to the desired mask or encryption.

-4: steplogs can co-exist with any logger like log4j, or no longer need these loggers.
+4: steplogs can co-exist with any logger like log4j.

-More details please check out [www.steplogs.io](https://www.steplogs.io) and [steplogs-logging-integration-java-spring-example](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-integration-java-spring-example)

 #### Introduce in maven ####